charlax/python-education/README.md

 - [Jinja](http://jinja.pocoo.org/) is a full featured template engine for Python.
 It has full unicode support, an optional integrated sandboxed execution environment, widely used and BSD licensed.
-- [Doubles](http://doubles.readthedocs.org/en/latest/) is a Python package that provides test doubles for use in automated tests.
 - [Mock](http://www.voidspace.org.uk/python/mock/) is a library for testing in Python.
 It allows you to replace parts of your system under test with mock objects and make assertions about how they have been used.